 Although I’m not all that familiar with the Expanded Universe, I am going to go ahead and say that Vos turned to the Dark Side.
 Certain events led him to use Force lightning on Count Dooku, which explains the smoke emanating from his body.
 As for why he is carrying Asajj Ventress?
 I have not the slightest clue.
 All I know is that I do not want to lose a fantastic female character like Ventress.
 She underwent a great transformation and character growth throughout the series, so it would be a shame to lose her.
 I know she was presumed dead after dueling Anakin Skywalker in the Genndy Tartakovski’s Clone Wars micro-series, but I wonder how her story deviated and landed her in the arms of Quinlan Vos instead.

-As for the duel between Vos and Maul in that season six montage, it appears that both survived given their appearances in the season seven sketches pictured above.
+As for the duel between Vos and Maul in that montage, it appears that both survived given their appearances in the later sketches pictured above.
 A cloaked Darth Maul on the right seems more at peace, for the lack of a better word, and dare I say…docile?
 To understand further on how he gets to this point, however, we will have to wait for the comic book series in May 2014.

 We visited the Mon Calamari, the Quarren, and the planet Dac in the season four premiere during the Battle of Mon Cala, which resulted in the crowning of Lee-Char as the 83rd king of Mon Cala.
 On behalf of the Quarren people, Chieftain Nossor Ri pledged loyalty to Lee-Char’s rule.
 Perhaps, the alliance between the Mon Cal and Quarren had fallen on difficult times again, requiring a visit from Senator Padmé Amidala and Anakin Skywalker.
 In his notes, Dave wrote “Tundra Dowmeia” and “Tikkes.”
 Dowmeia succeeded Tikkes as Mon Calamari’s Senator in 22 BBY.
 The presence of both characters further reinforces how much closer the events are nearing Revenge of the Sith.
 With Padmé’s involvement, the appearance of Lee-Char, and a Quarren senator present, we can assume that heavy political themes revolving around the state of the planet and the war would have been the focus of this episode/arc.